Gray Matter LogoGray Matter Workshop

 Reading Limelight Data

 Limelight publishes vision data to NetworkTables.
-The LimelightHelpers library (provided by Limelight on GitHub) provides a clean API for reading this data without direct NetworkTables access.
+The LimelightHelpers library (published by Limelight on GitHub) gives you a clean API for reading this data without direct NetworkTables access.
+Limelight distributes it against the current-season WPILib packages, so the workshop repo carries a copy migrated to the 2027 org.wpilib.* packages — that copy is what the code below uses.

 LimelightHelpers.java